finale-lua/lua-scripts/docs/rgp-lua/finenv-properties.md

 #### ConsoleIsAvailable (read-only property)

 Returns true if there is a console available for `print()` statements.
-Scripts that run from the Finale menu do not have a console. _RGP Lua_ always returns this value as `false`.
+Scripts that run from the Finale menu do not have a console. _RGP Lua_ returns this value as `true` if the script was launched by `finenv.ExecuteLuaScriptItem` and a print function has been registered for the `FCLuaScriptItem`.
+Otherwise it returns false.

 Example: